15 Best Sunset Hikes on Oʻahu, Hawaiʻi

 Distance: 2.0 miles / 3.2 km

-The Puʻu Pia Trail is a bit different from a traditional Hawaiʻi sunset hike in that I don’t recommend Puʻu Pia for the views you get of the sunset.
-Instead, I recommend the trail for the views you get as the sun lights up the mountains in the back of Mānoa Valley on a clear night.
+The Puʻu Pia Trail is a short day hike in a quiet little corner of Mānoa Valley, away from the business near Mānoa Falls, and it’s one that I think is a bit different from a traditional Hawaiʻi sunset hike, in that I don’t recommend Puʻu Pia for the views you get of the sunset.
+Instead, the Puʻu Pia Trail is a great sunset hike for the views of the mountains, when the late-day sun lights up the ridges in the back of Mānoa Valley on a clear night!

 Read My Separate Post: Puʻu Pia Trail